What Real Estate Web Design Trends Will Rule in 2015?

 Flat design is about investing in something that’s simple and classic.
 Rather than throwing everything at your site, it’s about simplifying things for your users.

-Colourful icons break up the site, making it clear to the user what you are offering.
-Simple menus ensure trouble-free navigation, with the clear approach working well on mobiles and tablets.
+Colorful icons break up the site, making it clear to the user what you are offering.
+Simple menus ensure trouble-free navigation, with a clear approach working well on mobiles and tablets.

 Trulia.com is a popular Australian real-estate website that uses flat design to guide the user easily through the company’s market offering.
 The page also cleverly uses ghost buttons (we’ll come to those later) animations and photographs.

 You can get this feeling with a simple template, offering a similarly subdivided page layout.
 As well as strong usage of icons and images, the scrolling site is solidly on trend, with the linear gallery as a popular feature.